developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/OndeviceConfig/index.md

 When enabled, places a settings button at the bottom right corner of all screens that routes to the settings page. **Note: When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling**.

 ### SettingsPageProtectionEnabled
 When enabled, prompts for a password before allowing access to the Settings page.
-Password is stored using the SettingsPagePassword tag.
+Password is stored using the SettingsPagePassword tag. **Default password** = "admin" if none is entered.

 ### SettingsPagePassword
 Contains the password for accessing the Settings page when password function is enabled using the SettingsPageProtectionEnabled tag.
-Can be edited only when SettingsPageProtectionEnabled tag is set to '1' and cannot be left empty.
+Can be edited only when SettingsPageProtectionEnabled tag is set to "1" and cannot be left empty. **Default password** = "admin" if password is enabled and no password is entered.

 ### FunctionKeysCapturable
 Determines behavior of Function keys on Windows Mobile/CE and Android devices.
 When enabled, device Function keys are capturable using the Key Capture API.
 When disabled, keys revert to the device’s default behavior.
 This setting is not specific to an application.
 When enabled, settings are applied globally to the device.
 Refer to the EnableFunctionKey_X tag and complete documentation for more information about the interaction between the FunctionKeysCapturable and EnableFunctionKey_X parameters.